(Published in Prick of the Spindle, Fall 2012, Print)

 - Did you really have amnesia at Nürnberg?

-- Why do you remain a Nazi after all this time, after all that you and your people did?
+- Why do you remain a Nazi after all this time, after all the innocent people you--well, your people--killed?
+When it is so clear to the rest of the world that Nazism and its results were evil?
 Do you feel that history or God have forsaken you?

 - Why did you really make the flight?